jabali2004/ngx-strapi-auth/README.md

 [![build pipeline](https://github.com/jabali2004/ngx-strapi-auth/actions/workflows/build.yml/badge.svg)](https://github.com/jabali2004/ngx-strapi-auth/actions/workflows/build.yml)

-> NgxStrapiAuth in Version 0.2 is currently in alpha and not stable.
+> NgxStrapiAuth in Version 0.2.x is currently in alpha and not stable.
+Only up to version 0.1.x it is currently usable.
+The goal is to remove various dependencies like Nebular, Material and NgxTranslate.

 > NgxStrapiAuth is a Angular library that implements all standard operations like logging in or registering a user for the headless CMS Strapi.